 Major contract wins and losses result inevitably in the need to flex activity up and down - we can advise on how best to manage your operations from a strategic finance and HR perspective.

 With many SMEs being family run, the structuring of any deal involving an acquisition, merger, divestment and family succession requires careful planning to ensure maximum tax efficiency and long-term benefits for shareholders and trustees.

 HMRC’s strict approach to self-employed workers need to be considered by haulage and logistics businesses as it is often misunderstood.
 Employers using agency drivers with self-employed status risk facing penalties if not compliant with legislation, as it can cause tax arrears.
 There are exceptions to this which can be established through specialist advice, but businesses need to be aware of the dangers to ensure the right compliance measures are in place.

-For advice on international transport and logistics issues our membership of Kreston International, one of the world’s leading global networks of accountancy firms with a presence in over 100 countries, enables us to extend our services across borders.
-Whether you need an answer to a foreign tax question or advice on opening an overseas subsidiary, the close relationships we enjoy with our Kreston counterparts will ensure you receive a timely response.
+For advice on international transport and haulage issues our membership of Kreston International, one of the world’s leading global networks of accountancy firms with a presence in over 100 countries, enables us to extend our services across borders.
+Whether you need an answer to a foreign tax question, cloud accountancy or advice on opening an overseas subsidiary, the close relationships we enjoy with our Kreston counterparts will ensure you receive a timely response.